influxdata/docs-v2/content/influxdb/v2.0/security/tokens/view-tokens.md

 weight: 202
 ---

-View API tokens using the InfluxDB user interface (UI) or the `influx` command line interface (CLI).
+View API tokens and permissions using the InfluxDB user interface (UI), the `influx` command line interface (CLI), or the InfluxDB API.

 {{% note %}}
 Tokens are visible only to the user who created them and stop working when the user is deactivated.
 We recommend creating a generic IT user to create and manage tokens for writing data.
 {{% /note %}}

 ## View tokens in the InfluxDB UI